Are Older Women Restricted to Teaching (‘Only’?) Young Women? A Close Look at Titus 2:3-5

 CONCLUSION

-Paul was merely speaking generally and culturally.
+Paul was merely speaking culturally.

 Therefore, I say we should listen to any godly woman in our churches who can offer a teaching to the whole assembly, men and women of any age.
 If not, then restrictive seminaries should fire every women professor / teacher or exclude men from her classroom.
 These seminaries should never have hired women in the first place.
 Moreover, women youtube teachers who decry progressive Christianity (and they should denounce it) must shut down their channel or provide disclaimers everywhere that they can teach only young women.
 They must give their age at the beginning of each video and announce that any woman who is the same age or older must now click out of their video–now!
 For sure men, even young ones, must click out immediately.
 Paul said so, right?